 Donald took part in the Louisiana maneuvers of 1941.
 When the maneuvers were completed, the members of the 192nd Tank Battalion were told that their time in federal service had been extended from one to six years.
 After those soldiers and officers deemed to be "too old" to go overseas were released from federal duty, the battalion members received passes home to take care of unfinished business.

 The battalion received orders for duty, in the Philippines, because of an event that happened during the summer of 1941.
-A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
-He took his plane down and identified a buoy in the water.
-He came upon more buoys that lined up, in a straight line, in the direction of an Japanese occupied island.
-When the squadron landed he reported what he had seen.
-By the time a Navy ship was sent to the area, the buoys had been picked up.
+A squadron of American fighters was flying over Lingayen Gulf when one of the pilots - whose plane was lower than the others - noticed something odd.
+He took his plane down and identified a flagged buoy in the water and another in the distance.
+He came upon more buoys that lined up, in a straight line, in the direction of an Japanese occupied island, hundreds of miles to the northwest, which had a large radio transmitter.
+The squadron continued its flight plan and landed in the evening.
+Since it was too late to do anything that day, another squadron was sent to the area the next day, but the buoys had been picked up and a fishing boat was seen making its way to shore.
+Since communication between the Air Corps and Navy was poor, no ship was sent to the area to intercept the boat.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 The battalion sailed from San Francisco on Monday, October 27th for Hawaii as part of a three ship convoy.
 They arrived in Hawaii on Sunday, November 2nd, and had a layover.
 The soldiers received passes and allowed to explore the islands.
 They sailed again on Tuesday, November 4th for Guam.
 When the ships arrived at Guam, they took on bananas, vegetables, coconuts, and water.
 The soldiers remained on ship since the convoy was sailing the next day.